CarlosUPC/Spatial-Partitioning-Quadtree/docs/README.md

 <img src="images/low_particles.png"><br>
 </p>

-In case that we have 1000 collision -> 1000 * 1000 = 1.000.000 checks and so on.
+In case that we have 1000 collision, we are talking about 1000 * 1000 = 1.000.000 checks and so on.
 Thus, we can see that the check collisions have a cost of elements^2.

 So, now imagine how many iterations we would need in a scene like this one: